Day 22: I-15/Cajon Pass (342.0) to Campsite (356.2)

 Hit the store with the crew for last minute resupply and a quick breakfast.
 Things were quiet, I think everyone was a little hungover, but nothing like hiking all day to clear up feeling shitty.

 Started with a long road walk through town to get back to trail, got caught in weird convo with a self-promoting “trail angel” that didn't really do much angel-ing other than talking our ear off about the book he’s writing for a solid half hour.
 Big climb, it was really, really windy and cold, probably the coldest day since the foggy hike out of Laguna.
 Stopped for lunch at Bear Spring and changed into wind gear, of course got too hot on the descent so took everything off again.
+I couldn’t get into the right headspace to enjoy hiking and paired with the hangover it was a rougher morning.

-A power hiking day, I was feeling really good and running down the downhill then crushing uphill’s back up with the motivation of taco salad ahead.
+Thankfully I hit my stride in the early afternoon and it became a power hiking day, I was feeling really good and running down the downhill then crushing uphill’s back up with the motivation of taco salad ahead.
 Didn’t really see anyone after lunch, and the hiking completely cleared up whatever remainder of a hangover I had.
 The section between Agua Dulce and Casa de Luna has been a favourite so far.
 Some opt to do the 24x24x24 challenge-24 beers in 24 hours in 24 miles.
 Not a chance I’d be able to make it.

 Dropped down to road in the evening and started highway walking towards Casa de Luna.
 Heard a shout of "HEY HIKER TRASH" and a van rolled to a stop beside me, it was Terry Anderson herself.
 Terry runs Casa de Luna (named for a couple reasons, but mainly the fact that it typically takes a month on trail to get there).
 It’s an amazing place: upon arriving I was greeted by a motley crew of hikers hanging out on sofas on the driveway and encouraged to change into a Hawaiian shirt.
 Taco salad is served every night.
 There’s a small manzanita forest behind the house with paths and spots for camping, and there are painted rocks scattered around the property.
 Love it already.